Economy of Sri Lanka: Fiscal Developments

-Sri Lanka is expecting a budget deficit of 9.4% of GDP in 2021, after the nominal output for the year was revised down following a Coronavirus pandemic in 2020.
+Sri Lanka is expecting a budget deficit of 9.4% of GDP in 2021 after the nominal output for the year was revised down following a Coronavirus pandemic in 2020.
 A budget submitted to parliament originally expected a deficit of 8.9% in 2021 with a Coronavirus pandemic slowing growth, compounded by tax cuts.
 Concerns were raised that the targets were too ambitious given Coronavirus pandemic uncertainties as well as global economic weakness with Fitch Ratings projecting a deficit of 11.5%.

-The Finance Ministry has countered saying a lower interest bill, a gradual recovery in 2021, stronger foreign direct investments to the Port City will strengthen economic activity and state finances.
+The Finance Ministry has countered saying a lower interest bill, a gradual recovery in 2021, and stronger foreign direct investments to the Port City will strengthen economic activity and state finances.
 The Treasury also hopes to borrow more domestically instead of from abroad.

 Sri Lanka's national debt has been gradually rising amid weak growth and policy gridlock.
 Following the steep rise in the deficit in 2020, central government debt rose to 101% of GDP.
 The debt to GDP ratio rose to 86.8% in 2019 from 77.9% in 2017.